 Top 3 Insights in Global Websites Review

-It’s always important to know who are the top players in each market.
-Also, if you are thinking of starting a business, it is important to know all you can about the sector you will start in.
-But, we are talking about top Global websites which means that the threshold is high as a given.
+It’s always important to know who are the top players in each market and, especially if you are thinking of starting a new business, it is important to know all you can about the sector you will start in.
+But, we are talking about top Global websites which means that, as a given, the threshold is rather high.

 If you are working on improving your online performance, or are simply planning to start a new website, webshop, or blog, these numbers might seem scary.

-- The Global websites review reveals an average website score of 69.5 – a bit higher than Fortune 500 websites, but still easily manageable!
+1. The Global websites review reveals an average website score of 70.08 – slighly lower than last month, and easily manageable!

-However, what is interesting to note is that, while average scores by sectors are very close together, keeping the results between 60 and 80, the load speed by sector varies quite a lot.
+What might be interesting to note here is that, while average scores by sectors are very close together, keeping the results between 60 and 80, the load speed by sector varies quite a lot.
 However, what is even more intriguing is that Technology, a sector where most of us would expect to see in the top performers, is actually lagging behind.
 And with quite a margin.

 In fact, with a score 69.28, Technology is once more in the bottom three alongside with Hotels, Restaurants & Leisure, which scored 67.4 and the continuous last place holder Retailing with 66.05 points.